Skip to main content

 Experts have lowered the recommended age to get screened and take action.

 This sharp rise prompted the U.S. Preventive Services Task Force to lower the recommended age for average-risk people to start screening to 45 -- just four years after it had set it at 50.
 A colonoscopy allows physicians to view the inside of the lower digestive tract up close, so that they may spot cancer at an earlier stage and intervene right away.
-When caught early, colon cancer is very treatable.
+When caught early, colorectal cancer is very treatable.

 Know the signs